 Become familiar with the refund policy deadlines of the program(s) to which you are applying and be aware of the financial implications to you and your parents should the university cancel approval of the program;

 Notify International Programs as soon as possible when you have been accepted to the program.
-The university may offer, but does not guarantee, a liability waiver permitting study in an area for which a travel warning or advisory has been issued.
+The university may offer, but does not guarantee, a liability waiver permitting study in an area for which a travel advisory of three or four has been issued.